A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard.

 Months of entry

-The School Direct Programme (Salaried) is a new route into teaching at both primary and secondary levels.
-Participating schools, or clusters of schools that join together, are allocated a set number of student-teacher places which can be applied for.
+The School Direct Programme (Salaried) is an employment-based route into teaching.
+Participating schools, or clusters of schools that join together, are allocated a set number of student teacher places which can be applied for.
 Students will earn a salary while they train.

-The UCL Institute of Education (IOE) has been providing first-class teaching training, in partnership with schools and colleges for over 100 years and all of their initial teacher training programmes have been rated as outstanding.
-Founded in 1902, as a teacher training college in London, the IOE is a world-class research and teaching institute.
+The UCL Institute of Education (IOE) has been providing first-class teaching training in partnership with schools and colleges for over 100 years.
+All of our initial teacher training programmes across primary, secondary and post-compulsory have been rated 'outstanding' by Ofsted (2013).
+Founded in 1902 as a teacher training college, the IOE is a world-class research and teaching institute with a central location in historic Bloomsbury, in the heart of London.
 IOE graduates are highly sought after in schools and colleges throughout London and the UK.
-The central location in historic Bloomsbury means that you are in the heart of London.

-There are over 40 schools and colleges in the Greater London area and beyond participating in the School Direct (Salaried) programme.
+There are over 60 schools in the Greater London area and beyond participating in the School Direct (Salaried) programme.

-Each of these offer student-teacher places in two key stages to gain a broad experience of teaching across primary age phases. you will gain experience of teaching across the primary curriculum, with a specific focus on phonics, early mathematics. inclusion and behaviour management.
+Each of these offer student teacher places in two key stages to gain a broad experience of teaching across primary age phases.
+You will gain experience of teaching across the primary curriculum, with a specific focus on phonics, early mathematics, inclusion and behaviour management.
+Opportunities also exist to spend a day in a special school and a secondary school to broaden your understanding of the adjacent and complementary phases and settings.

 Fees and funding